Abdallh-Ayman/Review_SQL_Python/SQL_explain/DB_SQL.md

    INNER JOIN table2 ON table1.id = table2.id;
    ```

-5. **Limit the Result Set:**
+5. **Limit the Result Set: and avoide use select distinct**
-   - Use `TOP` or `LIMIT` clauses to limit the number of rows returned, especially if you don't need all rows.
+   - Use `TOP` or `LIMIT` clauses to limit the number of rows returned, especially if you don't need all rows. and avoide use select distinct

    ```sql
    SELECT TOP 10 column1 FROM your_table;
    ```

 6. **Avoid Functions in WHERE Clauses:**
    - Functions in WHERE clauses can prevent the use of indexes.
-Try to avoid them if possible.
+Try to avoid them if possible. don't use function in the left of the equation use it in the right side.

    ```sql
    -- Avoid this